Sports Expedition to Fiji

 Some of your greatest experiences will be the simple activities of daily Fijian life; learning how to weave palm leaves, cooking Fijian food in underground earth ovens, drinking ceremonial Kava with the chief, husking coconuts or fishing ‘Fiji-style’.

 We focus on sports development, physical activity and advocacy programs with Fijian youth and community members in the morning, followed by the ‘kaiviti’ challenge cultural activities in the afternoon, and usually time for informal games and activities with the kids before sunset.
-The days are rewarding and incredibly busy!

 Live at the heart of some of the most rural communities and immerse yourself into local village life, where everyday is an adventure.
 If you’re looking for the ultimate adventure then Fiji is waiting to be explored…

 Leaving your Fijian village is an emotional experience; such are the close bonds that are formed between our volunteers and the local community.
 Farewell dinners, tearful goodbyes and the pride in your achievements will sum up your final days.